MicrosoftDocs/visualstudio-docs/docs/ide/reference/property-pages-javascript-esproj.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-This article applies to React, Angular, and Vue projects created in Visual Studio that use the .esproj project format.
+This article applies to React, Angular, and Vue projects created in Visual Studio that use the JavaScript Project System (JSPS), which is the *.esproj* project format.
 This format is supported starting in Visual Studio 2022.

 The **Property Pages** provides access to project settings.
 To open the property pages, select the project in **Solution Explorer** and then select the **Properties** icon, or right-click the project and select **Properties**.